smourier/SheetReader/README.md

 # SheetReader
 A simple CSV or XLSX data sheet reader.
-It doesn't allocate memory for the whole file but reads rows and cells on demand.
+It doesn't allocate memory for the whole input file (or stream) but reads rows and cells on demand.

 Example: